git/git.github.io/rev_news/drafts/edition-60.md

 Often, though, those things can be done with other tools like his git-filter-repo.
-It's repository conversions for which you are likely to actually *need* the full power of a domain-spesific language designed for repository surgery.
+It's repository conversions for which you are likely to actually *need* the full power of a domain-specific language designed for repository surgery.

 Which brings us to how you write out your graph as a live